 Hamish Fulton (born 1946) is an English walking artist.
 Since 1972 he has only made works based on the experience of walks.
 He translates his walks into a variety of media, including photography, illustrations, and wall texts.
+His work is contained in major museums collections, such as the Tate Britain and MoMA.
 Since 1994 he has begun practicing group walks.
 Fulton argues that 'walking is an artform in its own right' and argues for wider acknowledgement of walking art.

 Tate EtcMicrotate: Sarah Martin, Simon Martin, Brian Muelaner and Steven Claydon reflect on a work in the Tate Collection

-Tate PapersIntroducing the group of articles devoted to the theme of ‘Art & Environment’ in Tate Papers no.17, this essay reflects on ...
+Tate PapersIntroducing the group of articles devoted to the theme of ‘Art & Environment’ in Tate Papers no.17, this essay reflects on changing perceptions ...

-Tate PapersJohn Latham’s Artist Placement Group residency at the Scottish Office’s Development Agency in 1975–6 led to a ...
+Tate PapersJohn Latham’s Artist Placement Group residency at the Scottish Office’s Development Agency in 1975–6 led to a series of proposals ...